kinow/kinoshita.eti.br/_posts/2012-09-20-running-word-count-example-on-a-hadoop-commodity-hardware-cluster-and-on-a-hadoop-local-installation.md

 ---
-title: 'Running word-count example on a Hadoop commodity-hardware cluster and on a Hadoop local installation'
-id: 1012
-author: kinow
+date: 2012-09-20 21:49:38 +1300
+layout: post
 tags:
 - big data
-category: 'data analysis'
-time: '21:49:38'
+title: Running word-count example on a Hadoop commodity-hardware cluster and on a Hadoop local installation
 ---

 <p>Last weekend I spent some hours assembling old computer parts to create my commodity hardware cluster for running Hadoop.
 I already had a local installation in my notebook, so I thought it would be cool to run the word-count example in both scenarios to see what would be the results.</p>

 <p>But first, let's review the hardware configurations:</p>